Waterbirds in the UK

 The latest WeBS data/annual report should be cited as:

-Teresa M. Frost, Graham E. Austin, Neil A. Calbrade, Colette Hall, Heidi J. Mellan, Richard D. Hearn, David A. Stroud, Simon R. Wotton and Dawn E. Balmer.
-2017.Waterbirds in the UK 2015/16: The Wetland Bird Survey.
+Teresa M. Frost, Graham E. Austin, Neil A. Calbrade, Heidi J. Mellan, Richard D. Hearn, David A. Stroud, Simon R. Wotton and Dawn E. Balmer.
+2018.Waterbirds in the UK 2016/17: The Wetland Bird Survey.
 BTO, RSPB and JNCC, in association with WWT.
 British Trust for Ornithology, Thetford.